Discipleship (Ephesians 4:11-16)

 I’m a little embarrassed to admit this, but many churches aren’t very clear on their product, process, and benchmark.
 The result has been a lot of confusion about what the church should actually be trying to accomplish.

-I’ve been in churches where the desired product was BIBLE KNOWLEDGE.
+I have attended churches where the primary focus was on acquiring Bible knowledge.
 I can see how this could happen, because the Bible puts incredible emphasis on the importance of knowing the Bible.
 Some of the most ungodly people I’ve ever known have also been the most knowledgeable about the Bible.
 Bible knowledge is important – we’re going to come back to this in a minute – but it’s not the church’s product.
-We’re after more than just Bible knowledge.
+Our goal goes beyond mere knowledge of the Bible.

-Bible knowledge by itself is dangerous.
+Bible knowledge alone can be harmful.
 Well-known Bible teacher Gene Getz has said, “Bible study by itself will not produce spirituality.
 In fact, it will produce carnality if it isn’t applied and practiced.”
 1 Corinthians 8:1 says, “While knowledge may make us feel important, it is love that really builds up the church.”

 What this means is that we don’t measure success by how much of the Bible you know.
 That’s important, but it’s not our benchmark for success.
 So if Bible knowledge alone isn’t our product, what else is there?

-When I became a pastor, I discovered that many believed that the church’s product is PROGRAMS.
+When I became a pastor, I discovered that many believed that the church’s product was programs.
 When I went to my first church, I asked them to evaluate me annually.
 Once they got past the shock, they agreed to do it.
-They didn’t evaluate me based on how many people came to the church, or how well the church was accomplishing its mission.
+They didn't assess me based on church attendance or the effectiveness of its mission.
 They evaluated me on how well I was running the programs of the church.
-Eugene Peterson has said that one of the dangers of church leadership today is that it’s easy to become nothing more than a program director.
+Eugene Peterson warned that a major risk for church leaders today is becoming just program directors.
 But the church does not exist to run programs, or even to put on church services.
 They can be useful, but it’s not our desired product.
 When programs become the goal of the church, then the church simply exists to keep people busy and to keep them happy.
 But God created the church for more than programs and services.

-Some churches think that their product is ATTENDANCE.
+Certain churches perceive their primary offering as attendance.
 Many churches measure their success by their attendance.
-The result is that a small church that was doing really well and adding a lot of people through conversion growth was looked down on compared to a large church that was just holding its own.
+A thriving small church that was growing through conversions was undervalued compared to a large church that was only maintaining its size.
 The easiest two numbers to count in a church are offerings and attendance.
-A lot of churches measure their success according to how many people come and how much money’s collected, but that’s not a Biblical measure for success.
-The biggest church isn’t necessarily the most successful church.
+Many churches evaluate their success based on attendance and financial contributions, but these are not biblical standards for success.
+The largest church does not automatically equate to the most successful one.
 Attendance isn’t the church’s product.

-Some would argue that the church’s desired product is CONVERSION GROWTH.
+Some might contend that the church's ultimate aim is to achieve growth through conversions.
 A lot of churches really have a desire to see people come into a relationship with Jesus Christ.
 As much as this is important, not even this is the church’s goal.

-Because many churches haven’t been clear on what they are trying to product, it’s caused a lot of confusion within the church.
+Many churches lack clarity on their goals, leading to confusion among their members.
 A lot of churches exist to fulfill a need that’s different from the one that God’s created them.

-I want to look in the book of Ephesians today at a passage that talks directly to the subject of what the church has been called to produce.
+Today, I want to examine a passage in Ephesians that directly addresses what the church is meant to produce.
 Ephesians is one of the richest books in the Bible on the subject of the church.
-Unlike many of the letters that were written in the New Testament, it wasn’t written to correct any errors or to address specific problems.
-It was written as a letter of encouragement, and to explain to the church in that city – one of the most prominent churches of its time – what the church is to be.
+Unlike many New Testament letters, this one wasn't written to correct mistakes or address specific issues.
+It was written as a letter of encouragement, and to explain to the church in that city – one of the most prominent churches of its time – what the church should be.

 You need to understand that the church in Ephesus was filled with some very real people.
-Ephesians 2 makes it clear that they were people who once “lived like the rest of the world…following the passions and desires of our evil nature” (Ephesians 2:2-3).
+Ephesians 2 explains that they used to live like the rest of the world, following their evil desires (Ephesians 2:2-3).
 If you and I had lived at the time, we wouldn’t have felt out of place in the church at Ephesus.
 The oldest Christian in that church had probably only been a believer for about seven years.
 They were ordinary people who had relatively recently started to follow Jesus Christ and become part of the church.

 If you read this verse carefully, you discover some facts that will completely change the way that we look at church.
 The first fact is that the church is the body of Christ.
 Paul doesn’t say it’s like the body of Christ.
 It’s not a metaphor.
 We – collectively – are the body of Christ.
 We are the physical presence of Jesus Christ on this earth, and he’s called us to serve the same way that he did when he was here.
 The people who make up a church are together the presence of Jesus Christ in that community.
 We are the physical presence of Jesus in this community.

-I love what Bill Hull has written.
+I truly value the insights shared by Bill Hull.
 He says that the wrong question for the church is, “How many people are present?”
 The right question for the church is, “What are these people like?”
 The goal that we have is to take people who may not even believe the Bible or know anything about Jesus Christ, and to take a new believer, and to take someone who’s been a Christian for all of their lives, and to lead all of them to actually live like Christ, to experience radical life change.

 One pastor writes about a man in a church that he once pastured.
 He called him Denny – not his real name.
 Denny had been in church all his life, but he had never been happy about church or about life in general.
 The pastor writes: